waldevski/website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am an <a href="https://research.csiro.au/mlai-fsp/our-people/activity-leaders/">activity leader</a> and senior researcher within the Machine Learning Research Group at <a href="https://data61.csiro.au/">Data61</a> in CSIRO, which subsumed my previous employer, <a href="https://en.wikipedia.org/wiki/NICTA">NICTA</a>.
+I have recently joined the <a href="https://research.google/locations/montreal">Google Brain team in Montreal</a> as a Research Scientist in the Machine Learning for Code team led by Danny Tarlow.
 I also serve as an Adjunct Professor at the Australian National University where I have convened a machine learning course and continue to supervise postgraduate research students.